janvrany/riscv-debian/README.md

 ### 3. Install GDB (optional)

 You may want to install GDB in order to debug programs.
-At the time of writing, the stock GDB had problems.
-To install GDB that is known to work, run
+To install GDB that, run

 ```
 ./debian-mk-gdb.sh debian.img